Black Birds

 There is a lull this evening when the world

-holds its breath, the rain has stopped and the sun's
+holds its breath, the rain has ceased and the sun's

 warm rays embrace all then slowly slip away